-Before going to pick up Tom from work in November, he sent me a text along the lines of: “I was at someone’s house and got some plants, I’ll explain later.”
+Before going to pick up my partner from work in November, he sent me a text along the lines of: “I was at someone’s house and got some plants, I’ll explain later.”
 I was confused and only became more so when he walked towards our lovely green Opel Astra with plastic bags full of plants.

 Le Jardin Créole